savila/HALOGEN/examples/README.md

   with the native functionality at http://hmf.icrar.org (make sure the cosmology is set appropriately).
 However, one could just as well use a function measured directly in a simulation.
-* *alphaFile*: A table of mass bins and their corresponding alpha values.
+* *alphaFile*: A table of mass bins, their corresponding alpha values and the velocity factor f_{vel}.
-  This is the relation that defines the biasing scheme in HALOGEN, and the file can be produced by a fitting routine (see fitting example).
-The format of the file should be {alpha, M [M_sun/h]}, where M is the lower limit of each mass bin.
-VELOCITIES??
+  This is the relation that defines linear bias and the velocity bias, respectively, HALOGEN, and the file can be produced by a fitting routine (see fitting example).
+The format of the file should be {alpha, M [M_sun/h], f_{vel}}, where M is the lower limit of each mass bin.
+  Note that there is an example file at ``data/M-alpha.txt``, but if you ran ``./fit`` you may also use the output of this ``examples/FITTING/output/M-alpha.txt``.

 Besides this input data, the parameters defined in the HALOGEN.input file are (values for this example in [square brackets]):

 * *GadgetFormat*: [1].
-Either 1 for Gadget 1 or 2 format, or 2 for Gadget 3
+Either 1 for Gadget 1 snapshot format, or 2 for Gadget 2
   format.
 * *OutputFile* [``examples/ONLY_HALOGEN/output/GOLIAT.halos``].
 The output file
   for the halo catalog.
 * *NCellsLin*: [250].
 The number of cells per side of the volume used in the HALOGEN method.
 Recommended setting is such that the number of particles per cell is about 2^3.
-In principle, the higher this number is the better, however, setting too high will introduce too much shot noise.
+In principle, the higher this number is the better, however, setting too high could be problematic if warning messages saying "MAXTRIALS reached" start to emerge.
 * *recalc_frac*: [1.0].
-A technical parameter of the method which sets how many times the probabilities of placing haloes in cells is updated.
+A technical parameter of the method which controls how many times the probabilities of placing haloes in cells is updated.
+  When the total relative error (over all cells) on the probailities exceeds *recalc_frac*, the recalculation is trigered.
   Setting to 1.0 will correspond to only updating at mass-bin boundaries, which has been shown to be completely adequate.
 THIS PARAMETER MAY BE REMOVED IN FUTURE VERSIONS.
 * *nthreads*: [16].
 The number of OPENMP threads to use in the placement routine.
+Note that in some machines, setting this too high can make it work slowlier.
 * *rho_ref*: [crit].
 Whether to take the halo overdensity definition as compared to critical density, or matter density (takes values {crit,matter}).
 * *Overdensity*: [200].
 The overdensity criterion for the definition of a halo,